Discover opportunities months before the RFP drops

 Decision Makers

-Deputy Community Planning and Development Director & Planning Administrator
+Deputy Community Development Director and Planning Administrator

 Project Manager, Urban Development Division (Urban Renewal Agency), City of Salem